The 28 Very Best Views in Greece to Add to Your Itinerary

 Although few people know this, the bay can be seen from the panoramic point near Profitis Ilias Chapel, on the hill that overlooks it.

 From up there, you will have a full view of the bay, as well as Ladiko Beach, a secluded bay that is accessible only by boat.
 What makes this viewpoint even more special is the fact that it’s a 360° view.
-On your left you will see Faliraki area and Kallithea Springs in the distance.
+On your left, you will see the Faliraki area and the Kallithea Springs in the distance.

 There are several panoramic points on the hill from where you can take memorable photos, but the best is past Profitis Ilias Church and the bunker built during World War II.
 There you will find a small platform, and enjoy the amazing view of the three bays!